Directed Sperm Donor

 Semen samples are cryopreserved (frozen) in our laboratory and quarantined for at least six months.
 This ensures that any infectious disease that has been acquired but was not yet identifiable at the time of donation, would be present at the repeat testing at the end of the six-month period.
 By taking such precautions, we can provide the highest level of safety for you and your new baby.
 When the quarantine period is over, the directed sperm donor must be re-tested for infectious diseases.
 All results must be negative prior to the release of vials for assisted reproduction.
 It is important to know that the directed donor semen sample quality may very well not meet the extremely rigorous selection criteria for anonymous donors.
 These criteria are way above average in an attempt to maximize patient success.
 Therefore, using directed donor sperm may contribute to lower pregnancy rates.

 If the directed donor is not satisfactory based on federal, state or other guidelines, the recipient and the physician may decide to accept the samples anyway, despite the labeling which states that the donor is not considered to be satisfactory by FCC.
 Patients may choose to use a directed donor, despite the unsatisfactory labeling (ie: sperm count may be a bit lower than average) because it is important to use a donor they know personally.
 A letter from the accepting physician will be required in this instance.
 After a letter from the physician is received, the physical examination, office consultation and infectious disease testing will take place.
 Semen analysis will be obtained at that visit as well.

 Please review our application forms and fee schedule for more information.
 Contact our office if you have any questions or to schedule an appointment for an initial consultation.
 Ideally, both the sperm donor and the recipient should be present for an initial consultation.
-To make your appointment more efficient, please complete our sperm storage agreement and consent forms available on our the main business website, which need to be completed for your appointment.

 The Process in Detail